 At Sacred Heart and Williams, he helped prepare and execute training and practice plans and worked primarily with forwards.
 He also helped develop scouting reports and worked with video while assisting with recruiting efforts.

 Muse has also coached at USA Hockey's Select Player Development Camps (14-17) since 2006 as well as various camps and clinics throughout the United States.

 Muse, who earned a B.A. in criminal justice at Stonehill, served as assistant captain for the Chieftains his senior year and received the team's most improved player award in 2003.
 He was named to multiple ECAC Northeast/ Northeast-10 All-Academic Hockey Teams and is a recipient of the Canton (Mass.)
 High School Hockey Distinguished Alumni Award (2007).

-Muse and his wife, Maureen, who have a daughter, Fiona, reside in Clinton.
+Muse and his wife, Maureen, who have two daughters, Fiona and Niamh, reside in Clinton.